Company Seven.

 b.
 How will the telescope fit into the users lifestyle?

-Since no one telescope is "perfect", that is capable of doing everything exceptionally well, each is a compromise of sorts.
+Since no one telescope is truly perfect, one that is capable of doing everything exceptionally well, each telescope is a compromise of sorts.
 During the process of choosing a telescope based on performance the importance of the three variables to the buyer are balanced, one against the other.
-Observe how the "meeting points" originate at the corners and meet somewhere in between reflect potential compromises.
+Observe how the meeting points originate at the corners and meet somewhere in between reflect potential compromises.

 This is not to say that one can not find all three good qualities in one telescope.
 For an example of how this may work consider: